What is Lambda Alpha?

 - Only a one-time fee for a lifetime membership

-- Access to the National Lambda Alpha Scholarship ($5000) for graduating seniors interested in attending graduate school, Graduate Research Grants ($2000 for each subdiscipline of anthropology - archaeology, bioanthropology, and cultural/linguistic anthropology), and the 50th Anniversary Lambda Alpha Founder's Student Paper Competition ($700 for first place) graduate and undergraduate students
+- Access to the National Lambda Alpha Scholarship ($5000) for graduating seniors interested in attending graduate school, Graduate Research Grants ($2000 for each subdiscipline of anthropology - archaeology, bioanthropology, and cultural/linguistic anthropology), and the Lambda Alpha Student Paper Competition ($700 for first place) graduate and undergraduate students.

-If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Richard Sattler (contact information below), write a check for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha-Beta Chapter for submission to the Lambda Alpha National Office.
+If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Meradeth Snow (contact information below), write a check for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha (Beta of Montana chapter), for submission to the Lambda Alpha National Office.

 **Please note that there is an additional fee for an optional Lambda Alpha satin stole ($25) and honors pin ($10) for recognition during commencement.**

-If you have any questions about the society you can take a look at their new website or contact our chapter president, Lauren Clark, or faculty sponsor, Dr. Richard Sattler, for more information!
+If you have any questions about the society, you can take a look at their new website or contact our chapter president, Lauren Clark, or faculty sponsor, Dr. Meradeth Snow, for more information!

 - New website: Lambda Alpha National Honors Society